Sana-Aparna123/terraformcodebase/ReadMe.md

 * Task-2
    - Enforcing terrform version for all users?
+   - Using variables in Terraform Code?
+   - Using tfvars to pass variable information?
+   - git pull = git fetch + git merge
    - How multile developers can edit the same code?
    - How can we resolve merge conflicts?
-   - Using variables in Terraform Code?
-   - Using tfvars to pass variable information?